SpectoLabs/hoverfly-github-action/.github/ISSUE_TEMPLATE/scheduled/update-ubuntu-version-in-github-actions.md

 We can find out if we can update yet [here](https://docs.github.com/en/actions/reference/virtual-environments-for-github-hosted-runners#supported-runners-and-hardware-resources).

 When we do the update to the new version it involves e.g. for 2021, simply replacing every case of `ubuntu-20.04` with `ubuntu-21.04`.

+- [ ] when we have updated and merged the change to the main branch, [this search](https://github.com/agilepathway/hoverfly-github-action/search?q=20.04&unscoped_q=20.04) should return zero results (NB it may take 5 minutes before the search index will show the right results)
+- [ ] update this issue template so that it corresponds to the following year (e.g. in July 2021, replace all cases of `20.04` with `21.04`)